zaneagh/asteroid_game/README.md

  ```
  Note to self: Make sure you are in the project directory when running this command.
 It should end in asteroid_game

+ # Project Structure
+ Then main game loop is sitting in the main.py file.
+Most of the rest is pretty self
+ explanatory.
+But I'll add more details as this continues to grow.